mbratch/TaskJockey/README.md

 ```c++
 void killTask(taskId_t taskId);
 ```
-Kill the specified task.
-A task is allowed to kill itself (which is actually a useful feature).
+Kill the specified task, removing it from the task jockey and ending its execution cycle.
+A task is allowed to kill itself (which is a useful feature).

 ```c++
 void *getTaskArgs(taskId_t taskId);
 ```
-Get a pointer to the task argument(s).
-This is the same pointer to the static or global arguments that was passed at the time the task was added to `TaskJockey`.
+Get the pointer to the task argument(s).
+This is the same pointer to the static or global argument that was passed at the time the task was added to `TaskJockey`.
 ```c++
 uint16_t getTaskInterval(taskId_t taskId);
 ```